Syrian Refugee Crisis

 Some refugees and IDPs are also stateless.
 Because they do not have an official nationality, they are unable to access basic services like healthcare or employment in the country where they live.
 UNHCR is committed to protecting and supporting stateless people in Syria and worldwide.

 “Finding out that there are people out there who are willing to help is what truly gave me the willpower to go on.
 Now I am optimistic for a better future for my children.” – Momena, Syrian hairdresser mother of three, living in Damascus.

 Syrian Refugee Camps

 A refugee camp is a temporary settlement built to house refugees.
-Nearly half a million Syrian refugees live in camps, the largest of which is the Za’atari refugee camp in Jordan.
-It hosts nearly 100,000 refugees, the majority of whom are women and children.
+Over half a million Syrian refugees live in camps, the largest of which is the Za’atari refugee camp in Jordan.
+It hosts nearly 100 000 refugees, the majority of whom are women and children.

-After nearly six years of conflict, refugee camps have become home to thousands of Syrian families.
+After seven years of conflict, refugee camps have become home to thousands of Syrian families.
 Help UNHCR to supply camps with basic necessities like healthcare services, sanitation, and education.

 Women in Refugee Camps

 Despite near constant struggle, women lead one of every four refugee households and are holding their families together against all odds.
 Learn more about the extraordinary strength of Syria’s refugee women in Woman Alone: The Fight for Survival by Syria’s Refugee Women.

 Alternative to Camps